codebygrace/trade-capture-system/docs/bug-report-TRD-2025-001-incorrect-cashflow-calculations.md

 ```

 **CashflowController.generateCashflows**
-1. Update `paymentValue` calculation to use months instead of days so it's aligned with (Notional × Rate × Months) ÷ 12
+1. Update `paymentValue` calculation to use months instead of days&ast; so it's aligned with (Notional × Rate × Months) ÷ 12
 2. Convert `rate` percentage to decimal (by dividing `rate` by 100) to ensure the decimal value is used in the calculation

+&ast;**Note:** For all calculations, it has been assumed that a 30/360 day-count applies and that each month is 30 days

 Here is the code with proposed changes incorporated: